neuracle/neuracle-eegfile-reader/README.md

 BDF is a 24 bit version of the popular 16 bit EDF format, which was used on previous BioSemi models with 16 bit converters.
 More details can be found here, <https://www.edfplus.info/>

 # Neuracle EEG data files
-There are two kinds of directory structure about recording data which are produced by Neuracle EEG Recorder in the figure below.
+Actually for each recording session one folder is created.
+There are two kinds of directory structure, showing in the figure below.

 ![subject-directory-structure](https://github.com/neuracle/neuracle-eegfile-reader/blob/master/pics/subject-directory-structure.png)